cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

          { "instances" : 2 }

    * - Description
-     - Change the number of instances of the Flowlet *saver* in the Flow *WhoFlow* of the Application *HelloWorld* in the namespace *default*
+     - Change the number of instances of the flowlet *saver* in the flow *WhoFlow* of the Application *HelloWorld* in the namespace *default*

 Scaling Services